 Children will learn through adult lead, adult initiated and child initiated challenges.
 Free play is called ‘challenge time’ where children have set tasks to complete through independent exploration.

-We have a Mathematics area, Writing area, Reading corner, Role play area, Construction and Loose Parts area, a Small World area and a Finger Gym (to develop fine motor skills).
+We have a Mathematics area, Writing area, Reading corner, Phonics area, Role play area, Construction area, investigation area and a Finger Gym (to develop fine motor skills).
 Learning through play will be a very important part of our day, and we will be gradually be eased into more formal learning as the year goes on, so that we stay motivated and eager learners.

 In the morning we focus on English and Mathematics.
 We learn to read and write through the Read Write Inc. phonics programme and develop or mathematical knowledge through practical games, activities and problem solving.

 In the afternoon we learn through challenges, focusing on Science, Computing, DT, History and Geography, Art and Music depending on our half termly topic.
 We also develop our spiritual social and emotional skills through RE and PSHCE.

 As a school we want to promote reading for pleasure and enthuse your child about reading.
 We have chosen a range of texts, from a variety of authors, with an excellent record of accomplishment in writing high quality children's books.
 Please click on the picture link to find out more about the scheme or select the document below to see our Year 1 booklist.